whitetrefoil/mock-server-middleware/README.md

   // it will be handled by the mock server,
   // otherwise it will call `next()` to pass the request to the next middleware.
   apiPrefixes: ['/user-service/', '/auth-service/', '/payment-service/'],
-  // Related to PWD.
-Will look for JSON / JS files in it. apiDir     : 'myMockFilesInThisDir',
+  // Where the API definition files locate.
+Related to PWD. apiDir     : 'myMockFilesInThisDir',
-  // Replace /[^\w\d]/g to this when looking for JSON /JS files. nonChar    : '-',
+  // Replace /[^\w\d]/g to this when looking for API definition files. nonChar    : '-',
 })